Lifespan Development and Communication

 Online quiz

-Students will independently construct a presentation that explores effective communication in a healthcare setting.
+Students will construct and reflect on a presentation that explores professional communication in relation to speech pathology practice

 Written Examination